ChrisDuffley/stationPlaylist/readme.md

 Five seconds before the current track ends, NVDA will play a short beep to indicate that the track is about to end.
 This works anywhere (even within SPL Studio window).
 Press Control+NVDA+2 to configure this between 1 and 59 seconds.

+## Song intro alarm

+If you have configured song intro time via Track Tool, NVDA will beep when the vocals are about to begin.
+From Studio window, press Alt+NVDA+2 to configure song intro alarm between 1 and 9 seconds.

 ## Track Finder

 If you wish to quickly find a song by an artist or by song name, from track lisst, press Control+NVDA+F. Type the name of the artist or the song name.
 NVDA will either place you at the song if found or will display an error if it cannot find the song you're looking for.
 To find a previously entered song or artist, press NVDA+F3 or NVDA+Shift+F3 to find forward or backward.